Exploring Sherry Vinegar: Flavor Profile, Substitutes, and Storage Tips

 Have you ever had a recipe call for sherry vinegar, and when you get to your local food market, you can’t find it?
 What makes this vinegar so elusive?
 You go to your local supermarket and find 15 varieties of Balsamic vinegar and other flavored vinegar, but no sherry vinegar.

-I’m guessing once sherry vinegar becomes the "hot or in" gourmet item of the year like kale seems to be right now, we’ll have no trouble finding it everywhere, and on everything we order.
+I’m guessing once they become the "hot or in" gourmet item of the year like kale seems to be right now, we’ll have no trouble finding it everywhere and on everything we order.
 Funny how it works that way.
 You’ll pick up your favorite cooking magazine and find grilled salmon with a sherry vinegar reduction glaze to be all the rage.
 Hey, that sounds pretty good.

 What Is Sherry Vinegar?